-- Academia Sinica and Taiwan Information Security Center, by@moscito.org - National Taiwan University, owenhsin@gmail.com - University of Illinois at Chicago, djb@cr.yp.to - Nat'l Taiwan University and Nat'l Cheng Kung University, jmchen@ntu.edu.tw
+Academia Sinica and Taiwan Information Security Center by@moscito.org National Taiwan University owenhsin@gmail.com University of Illinois at Chicago djb@cr.yp.to Nat'l Taiwan University and Nat'l Cheng Kung University jmchen@ntu.edu.tw

 Abstract.
-At Eurocrypt 2006, in an article entitled "QUAD, a Practical Stream Cipher with Provable Security," Berbain, Gilbert, and Patarin introduced QUAD, a parametrized family of stream ciphers.
-Speed reports were presented for QUAD instances with 160-bit state and output block over the fields GF(2), GF(16), and GF(256).
-A security reduction was seemingly implied provable for all fields, but "for simplicity" a proof was given for GF(2) only.
-This reduction deduces the infeasibility of attacks on QUAD from the hypothesized infeasibility (with an extra looseness factor) of attacks on the well-known hard problem of solving systems of multivariate quadratic equations over finite fields.
+In a Eurocrypt 2006 article entitled "QUAD: A Practical Stream Cipher with Provable Security," Berbain, Gilbert, and Patarin introduced QUAD, a parametrized family of stream ciphers.
+The article stated that "the security of the novel stream cipher is provably reducible to the intractability of the MQ problem"; this reduction deduces the infeasibility of attacks on QUAD from the hypothesized infeasibility (with an extra looseness factor) of attacks on the well-known hard problem of solving systems of multivariate quadratic equations over finite fields.
+The QUAD talk at Eurocrypt 2006 reported speeds for QUAD instances with 160-bit state and output block over the fields GF(2), GF(16), and GF(256).

 This paper discusses both theoretical and practical aspects of attacking QUAD and of attacking the underlying hard problem.
 For example, this paper shows how to use XL-Wiedemann to break the GF(256) instance QUAD(256, 20, 20) in approximately $2^{66}$ Opteron cycles, and to break the underlying hard problem in approximately $2^{45}$ cycles.
-The analysis shows, for each of the QUAD parameters mentioned in the paper or the talk (as implementation reports), the implications and limitations of the security proofs, pointing out which QUAD instances are not, and which ones will never be proven secure.
+For each of the QUAD parameters presented at Eurocrypt 2006, this analysis shows the implications and limitations of the security proofs, pointing out which QUAD instances are not secure, and which ones will never be proven secure.
 Empirical data backs up the theoretical conclusions; in particular, the $2^{45}$ -cycle attack was carried out successfully.